nightingaleproject/Reference-NCHS-API/README.md

 is an architectural style that is typically implemented using internet technologies like the [Hypertext Transfer Protocol (HTTP)](https://datatracker.ietf.org/doc/html/rfc2616) and [JavaScript Object Notation (JSON)](https://datatracker.ietf.org/doc/html/rfc8259).
-REST offers a simple stateless request-response pattern that makes building applications straight forward.
+REST offers a simple stateless request-response pattern that makes building applications straightforward.

 The NVSS API is built using the [FHIR](htatp://hl7.org/fhir/) standard.
 FHIR is a RESTful standard for the electronic exchange of healthcare information.
 FHIR's focus on health data and its basis on